alexwlchan/alexwlchan.net/src/_drafts/netlify-bandwidth-graph.md

   </svg>
   <p>
     I’m three-quarters through the month, but I’ve only used about half my bandwidth allowance.
-    This is pretty normal, and I don’t need to do anything.
+    This is pretty normal, and there's nothing for me to do.
   </p>
 </figure>

-These charts aren’t meant to convey detailed information; just a quick glance to let me decide whether I need to do something.
+These charts aren’t meant to convey detailed information; just a quick glance to help me decide whether I need to do something.
 I have them embedded in my analytics dashboard, which I check at least once a week.

 Several years ago I wrote notes on [drawing circular arcs in SVG](/2022/circle-party/), which were useful when drawing these graphs.